Frequently Asked Questions

-We anticipate having Teaching Assistantships available.
-Stipends for Fall 2021 to be between $19,700 and $23,800 (the latter amount being for those who have passed the Qualifying Examinations), and each teaching assistantship includes a tuition scholarship for 24 credit hours per academic year.
+Stipends for 2022-2023 range between $20,361-24,584, the latter amount being for those assistants who have passed the Qualifying Examination, and each teaching assistantship includes a tuition scholarship for 24 credit hours per academic year.

 Every applicant for graduate study is automatically considered for financial support (teaching assistantships, fellowships, and research assistantships).
 There is no additional application required.

 What is the deadline to apply for Fall 2023?

 To receive full consideration, your application should be complete by Friday, January 28, 2023.
 We will still accept applications after that date, but your chances of admission will be less.
 We expect to start making offers of admission and support in mid-February and to have our incoming class close to complete on April 15, 2023.

 We do not expect to have any assistantships available to begin in January.
 All assistantships are awarded to students who start in the fall.
 Furthermore, most first-year graduate courses consist of a sequence of two courses, so students entering in the second semester would be at a disadvantage.